mBentaifour/alx-interview/0x04-utf8_validation/README.md

 2. `130` (`10000010`) matches the `10xxxxxx` format as a continuation byte, decrementing `remaining_bytes` to `0`.
 3. `1` (`00000001`) is a valid 1-byte character, so the function returns `True`.

-In summary, the code ensures each byte sequence follows UTF-8 encoding rules, making it a valid or invalid UTF-8 sequence depending on the outcome.